What Is Xanax Detox?

 - Rebound symptoms

 Rebound symptoms are an incredibly common thing, even among those who have never suffered from an addiction.
 The basic idea is that when someone stops taking a medication for some kind of physical or psychological pain management, the symptoms they were treating come back.
-This can happen for anything from Morphine to Ibuprofen, and especially with medications that contain caffeine.

 Take action & empower yourself